petems/cucumber-puppet/README.md

     $ cd cucumber-puppet
     $ rake build

-Then you can install it to your home directory, or system wide if you the next step as root.
+Then you can install it to your home directory, or system wide if you execute the next step as root.

     $ rake install

 # Usage

+## Initial setup

 Before writing your first feature, you have to setup some infrastructure in your puppet directory.
 Assuming you develop your puppet manifest in *~/puppet*.